TimiBee/skecht-box-animation/README.md

 **Client:** HTML, CSS,

-## Tools Used
+## T

-Below are are list of tools used, and the precise things they were used for:
+Below are are list of tools used, and the precise things they were used for: to the Github repo of the project

 ## Folder Structure